 Computer games and applications might not be enlarged

-Before you hand me a computer game or mobile application, check to see if it can be enlarged or made accessible- this checklist will help.
+Before you hand me a computer game or mobile application, check to see if it can be enlarged or made accessible.
 If I stop interacting with the game or application, I might have come to a point where I can’t see it anymore.

 If I can’t read something, chances are it’s because I can’t see it